psfu/waterwave/README.md

 #### DESC
 * AIO:
-  > 2 thread for R/W handler of server,
+  > 2 thread for R/W handler of server and also for handler of working,
-  > 2 thread for R/W handler of client
+  > 2 thread for R/W handler of client and also for handler of working
 * NIO:
   > 1 thread for R/W handler of server,
   > 1 thread for R/W handler of client,
-  > nT hread for handler of working
+  > n hread for handler of working
 * BIO:
   > n thread for R/W handler of server and R/W handler of client and also for handler of working
 * NIO(1t):